-Sometimes drug addictions can negatively affect the friends and family of the addict.-Rehabs.com
+Often, drug addictions negatively affect the friends and family of those in recovery.-Rehabs.com

-Sometimes drug addictions can negatively affect the friends and family of the addict.
-In this case, drug rehab treatment centers can offer counseling and healing services to friends and family of patients.
+Often, drug addictions negatively affect friends and family.
+In this case, drug rehab treatment centers can offer counseling and healing services to friends and family of those in recovery.
 Loved ones can help a patient best once they have sought healing for themselves.

-Drug rehab usually lasts 28 days, but it can take several months.
+Many drug rehabs have 28-day program options, but your recommended treatment length could be several months.
 The length of time a patient spends in the rehab facility depends on his or her healing progress.
 Doctors and counselors may suggest an early release for the patient, or they may request that the patient stay in rehab longer than expected.

 Many rehab patients continue to receive treatment for their addictions after leaving rehab.
 They may have regular clinic visits with a doctor to manage physical symptoms.
 Patients may also meet with a counselor on a regular, outpatient basis to refine coping skills.
 In addition to the love and support of family and friends, patients may also attend support group meetings after leaving a drug rehab treatment facility.
 All of these aftercare services help patients remain drug free and avoid relapse.

 1. Substance Abuse and Mental Health Services.
 (2006).
 Detoxification and Substance Abuse Treatment: A Treatment Improvement Protocol, Tip 45.